ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-If I should die to-night,
-Mr friends would call to mind. with losing thought
+all to mind. with losing thought

 Some kindly deed the icy hands had wrought
 Some gentle word the froren lips had said;